 Top 5 Marathon Tips from Perfect Balance Clinic

 Psychological mental preparation has a key role in the completion of the task that lies ahead.

 By setting small milestones, visualising the end goal, self-talking will have a beneficial effect on your performance.
 Think about why you initially signed up, the deeper cause of helping hundreds of people through charity, and the health benefits that you have achieved over the past year of training!
 Focus on spectators, signs, scenery rather than any pain or discomfort through your body during the race.

 2 – Diet

-Warm the body up thoroughly by performing a mixture of low-intensity pulse raising activities and dynamic stretching.
-This will be sure to increase the blood circulation around the body, send oxygen to the working muscles and lengthen the muscles tissues to prevent injury.
+Warm the body up thoroughly by performing a mixture of low-intensity pulse-raising activities and dynamic stretching.
+This will be sure to increase the blood circulation around the body, send oxygen to the working muscles, and lengthen the muscle tissues to prevent injury.
 A thorough cool down is just as important as the warm-up.
 Cool the body down by keeping the body moving at a very low pace (i.e. walking) following by a mixture of mild static stretching.
 Have some ice packs ready after the race to apply on your muscles/joints to reduce the chances of swelling and tightness.

 4 – Sleep

 Getting enough sleep is important in your everyday routine.
 When training for a marathon it is vital to get sufficient amounts of sleep to allow the body’s physiological systems to replenish and restore after the demands of training, Lack of sleep can hinder performance by affecting you psychologically, creating your mind to feel foggy or irritable or not allowing you to focus on the task ahead.